On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: Quasi-degraded channel condition

 where \Equ{ \tilde{y}_B= } If (\ref{Fea_CaseIII}) is satisfied, the optimal solution of problem (\ref{Ch1_DPC1}) for the case with $P_{10}>0$ and $P_{20}=0$ can be given by:

 \end{Theorem} \begin{IEEEproof} Please refer to Appendix D. \end{IEEEproof}

 Until now, the optimal solution for each case is obtained.
 Obviously, directly comparing the optimal values of the three cases, the optimal solution for problem (\ref{Ch1_DPC1}) can be obtained.
 However, this method provides little insight of the problem.
 Indeed, there is a more elegant way to determine the optimal solution of problem (\ref{Ch1_DPC1}), which can provides more insight.
-Interestingly, the optimal solutions of the three cases have the following relationships.
+Interestingly, the optimal solutions of the three cases have priorities as highlighted in the following. \begin{Proposition} If problem (\ref{Ch1_DPC1}) is feasible when $P_{20}>0$, then the optimal solution of problem (\ref{Ch1_DPC1}) should satisfy $P_{20}>0$. \end{Proposition} \begin{IEEEproof} Please refer to Appendix E. \end{IEEEproof}